rust-lang/rust/src/doc/rustc/src/platform-support/armv7-sony-vita-eabihf.md

 **Tier: 3**

-This tier supports the ARM Cortex A9 processor running on a PlayStation Vita console.
-There are two variants of this target: `armv7-vita-newlibeabihf` which aims to have support for `std` crate using `newlib` as a bridge.
-The second option is `armv7-vita-eabihf` whose support for `std` crate does not involve a `libc` implementation, as it uses direct kernel syscalls to implement platform-specific parts.
+This tier supports the ARM Cortex A9 processor running on a PlayStation Vita console. `armv7-vita-newlibeabihf` aims to have support for `std` crate using `newlib` as a bridge.

-As a rule of thumb, use the first variant if you want interoperability with existing C code at the expense of having more overhead as it uses the C standard library.
-If this is not your case and you wish to depend only on rust crates (which I personally recommend doing) go for the second variant.

 ## Designated Developers